Last updated on August 31st, 2023

 - In the UK, the charity BEAT runs free workshops.
 They are based on the New Maudsley approach.
 I explain higher up how if you're the parent of a child or teen, you can benefit from this as long as you bear in mind that there is a difference between 'nudging' and relying on the person's motivation, and the family-based approach recommended for teens, which require parents to be in charge, in a first phase.

-- Worldwide, you can also sign up for 'Carer Skills Workshops' based on the New Maudsley approach (see my comments above) run by parent Jenny Langley: https://newmaudsleycarers-kent.co.uk/ Her site makes many excellent course materials available, including some YouTubes.
+- Worldwide, you can also sign up for 'Carer Skills Workshops' based on the New Maudsley approach (see my comments above) run by parent Jenny Langley: https://newmaudsleycarers-kent.co.uk/ Her site makes many of the course materials available, including some YouTubes.

 - Worldwide, watch out for any webinars using Emotion-Focused Family Therapy (EFFT).
 I love the warm humanity of Adele LaFrance and team, who display a deep empathy for families dealing with an eating disorder, and have great practical ways of teaching communication skills (see my book review here).
 Again, all compatible with my stuff!